getodk/docs/odkx-src/injected-interfaces-methods.rst

   **Returns**: True if there is some type of localization for the given i18nToken and locale OR if there is a 'default' localization value.

-The localization might be any of: a text, image, audio, or video element (i.e., the field name that can be localized is not specified).
+The localization might be any of: a text, image, audio, or video element (For example, the field name that can be localized is not specified).

 hasFieldLocalization
 -----------------------